adriankarlen/bar.wezterm/README.md

 In order for the spotify integration to work you need to have [spotify-tui](https://github.com/Rigellute/spotify-tui) installed on you system.
 Follow their installation instructions on how to set it up.

+> [!IMPORTANT]
+> If you are using the spotify module, I recommend setting `status_update_interval` to quite a high number to avoid spotify request limits.
+I have it set to `10000`.

 &nbsp;

 ## 🚀 Installation